 However, as we have seen, there is a darker underbelly to social media platforms, and having an awareness of this, and the steps you can take to reduce the risks, is critical to the quality of your social media privacy.

-To round off, I've included this article on the privacy setting to review for Instagram (Opens New Window).
-This platform has rapidly increased in popularity; therefore it needs to be treated with the respect it deserves.
+To round off, I've included this article on the privacy setting to review for Instagram.
+This platform has rapidly increased in popularity; therefore, it needs to be treated with the respect it deserves.
+There is also the ultimate guide to internet safety, which is word reading, as a general resource for online safety.

 Thank you for taking the time to read through this article.
 I hope it has proven to be useful.